chh045/wfExtension/README.md

 * One click check dimension for all LTL orders
 * Easy to rearrange the order of the purchasing list to match the sales list

-- Easy-to-filter packing slips for UPS orders and LTL orders
-- One click check dimension for all LTL orders
-- Easy to rearrange the order of the purchasing list to match the sales list

 ## Usage
 **Text file format**: